 Glorius Iŋglish Orthogrufi (GIO) – an yzi-tú-ryd olturnut orthogrufi dhat yúsus minimul daiukritiks and adisiuns

-Note: This orthography is identical to Yet Another Alternate English Orthography (YAAEO) in all aspects, except that this one uses digraphs for /θ/, /ð/, /ʃ/ and /ʒ/.
+Note: This orthography is identical to the newer Yet Another Alternate English Orthography (YAAEO) in all aspects, except that this one uses digraphs for /θ/, /ð/, /ʃ/ and /ʒ/.

 The English orthography is widely known to be inconsistent and troublesome, with its many silent letters (such as ‘gh’ in the word ‘though’ and the ‘b’ in ‘debt’) and exceptions to the rule (‘gh’ is also pronounced ‘f’ in words like ‘laugh’ and ‘cough’).
 There’s surely a better way to write it phonetically, isn’t it?